scieloorg/Web-Windows/docs/source/index.rst

 #.
 Delorean2Isis (Import databases from the Journal Manager to the conversion process) https://github.com/scieloorg/delorean2isis
 #.
 Staging SciELO Website on Windows (Just for articles check)
 #.
 GeraPadrao (Processing of new data to publish the new data in the website)
 #.
-EnviaPDFSciELOPadrao (Send PDF files to the official website)
+EnviaTranslationSciELOPadrao (Send Translation files to the official website)
 #.
-EnviaTranslationSciELOPadrao (Send Translation files to the official website)
+EnviaImgPdfSciELOPadrao (Send PDF files to the official website)
 #.
-EnviaBasesSciELO (Send databases to SciELO for biblimetric processing)
+EnviaBasesSciELOPadrao (Send databases to SciELO for biblimetric processing)

 .. toctree::
     :maxdepth: 2